 - Kakuritsu 2/2 no shi (A 2/2 Chance of Death), 1991Chinese Edition [Paperback]

 The titles above are a selection of Soji Shimada's works.
-A full list of his publications as a PDF file is in preparation.
+A full list of his publications can be downloaded here as a PDF file.

 - Prize nominee